 SymDiag – The Symantec Diagnostic Tool (SymDiag) is a multi-product, multi-language diagnostic and security analysis utility.
 SymDiag is designed to provide self-help support for Symantec software technical issues, zero day threat analysis, best practice recommendations and proactive services to customers.
 If further assistance is needed, SymDiag lowers customer effort and increases support efficiency by providing automated data gathering and support case submission

-Technical Alerts – Symantec support alerts are subscription-based, allowing customers to subscribe and unsubscribe at any time to bulletins regarding one or more Symantec products.
-Symantec's Enterprise Support News Bulletin is an opt-in service delivering consistent, proactive Symantec Enterprise product information to all customers with current Maintenance.
-The Alerts feature can be found on any product support landing page such as https://support.symantec.com/en_US/endpoint-protection.html, and alerts can be subscribed to by clicking on the “Subscribe to Alerts” link.
+Technical Alerts – Symantec support alerts are subscription-based, allowing customers to subscribe and unsubscribe at any time to bulletins about Symantec products.
+The Alerts feature can be found on any product support landing page such as https://support.symantec.com/en_US/endpoint-protection.html, and alerts can be subscribed to by clicking on "Article Subscriptions".
 Available alerts generally include the following but may vary slightly from product to product:

-Eligible Customers with entry-level Maintenance that includes technical support and those with Premium Support offerings may call Symantec with technical support issues on a 24x7 basis.
-A list of global contact numbers can be located at https://support.symantec.com/en_US/contact-support.html.
+A list of global contact numbers is located at https://support.symantec.com/en_US/contact-support.html.
 Symantec offers toll-free phone support in certain areas; you will be responsible for all other charges you incur (for instance toll calls, Internet services, postage and postage insurance).

 Symantec provides technical support in English.
 We will use commercially reasonable efforts to provide non-English language support during regional business hours, subject to our having available resources.
 For more information, refer to the list of global contact numbers at https://support.symantec.com/en_US/contact-support.html.

 Your designated contacts will act as a liaison with Symantec technical support staff.
-The number of designated contacts you are entitled to appoint is based on the Maintenance offering you purchased for your product.
+The number of designated contacts you are entitled to appoint is based on the Maintenance offering you purchased for your product (Essential Support customers may designate up to six (6) contacts per title of software).
 Your designated contacts must have a thorough understanding of the specific Symantec product that is the subject of the technical support case, along with applicable technical and product knowledge needed to assist with the timely resolution of a case.